Electron Heat Flux and Whistler Instability in the Earth's Magnetosheath

 The magnitude of the electron heat flux remains relatively steady within the MSH during individual orbits.
 Although it can vary locally, the cumulative effect of potential sources and sinks does not globally affect the heat flux magnitude.
 One potential source for heat flux is magnetic reconnection at the MP \cite{gershman_evolution_2024}.
 However, we do not observe an increase of heat flux close to this boundary ($d_{\rm MP-BS}\approx0$).
 This suggests that the heat flux created at the MP remains in the vicinity of the MP.

 The heat flux is limited by the parallel \cite{gary_whistler_1994} and oblique \cite{vasko_whistler_2019} whistler instability thresholds.
-However, we find that there is no increase in whistler wave activity when the heat flux is close to the instability thresholds.
+Since the MSH whistlers tend to propagate quasi-parallel to $\bm{B}$ \cite{svenningsson_whistler_2024}, the parallel instability is expected to dominate.
+However, given the upper bound by the oblique threshold, there may be impact from both instabilities.
+We find that there is no increase in whistler wave activity when the heat flux is close to the instability thresholds, indicating that the heat flux is not the major source of waves.
 As the same instabilities bound the heat flux in the SW \cite{gary_whistler_1994,cattell_parker_2022,halekas_electron_2021}, the fact that the heat flux is constrained by these instability thresholds can be a remainder of SW dynamics, where the heat flux has already been actively regulated by the whistler instability.

 On the other hand, a possible whistler-heat flux instability is supported by the alignment between low-frequency ($f/f_{{\rm c}e}<0.3$) whistlers and the heat flux direction.
 Also, the wave occurrence is constrained by the parallel whistler instability, similarly to what has been observed in the SW \cite{cattell_parker_2022}.
 Thus, this instability cannot be out-ruled.
 One possibility is that the asymmetric features typical of the heat flux instability exist in the whistler-resonant parts of the eVDF (satisfying the first-order cyclotron resonance condition, typically a few times the thermal energy \cite{svenningsson_whistler_2024}).
-The heat flux calculated from the entire distribution may not necessarily predict an instability.
+Thus, the heat flux calculated from the entire distribution may not necessarily predict an instability \cite{page_generation_2021}.
+Also, high (low) electron temperature anisotropies can trigger (quench) the onset of the whistler heat flux instability \cite{tong_whistler_2019,tong_statistical_2019}, which could affect the spread in wave occurrence.
 Considering the agreement with instability thresholds and the directional alignment, we suggest that the heat flux whistler instabilities play a role in the MSH.

 For a reliable estimation of the electron heat flux, the analysis presented here required removing noise, non-physical data spikes, and correcting for a spin signal (see Supplementary material).
 Previously, the heat flux has been obtained from the eVDF with another method \cite{gershman_evolution_2024}, by restricting the energy range and estimating the errors from Poisson statistics.
 However, this is more suitable for case studies due to the heavy processing of the full eVDF at each time step.
 Our approach provides an alternative better suited for statistical studies when a large amount of data needs to be processed.